ly-web/appweb7/samples/secure-server/README.md

 * Chroot
 * Login authentication
 * Sandbox resource limits
+* Blowfish encryption for the password

 This sample uses a self-signed certificate.
 In your application, you will need a real certificate.

+Notes:
+The password database is kept in a flat file called auth.conf.
+The password was created via:

+    authpass --cipher blowfish --password pass5 auth.conf example.com ralph

 Requirements
 ---